+Length of stay (LOS) is the number of days a patient remains in a hospital from admission to discharge.
 Length of stay (LOS) refers to the total number of days a patient spends in a hospital or healthcare facility from the time of admission to discharge.
 Length of stay (LOS) can be determined across an entire hospital or within specific treatment categories, such as for heart attacks (acute myocardial infarctions) and diabetes.

 Patient days and length of stay are related but distinct concepts in healthcare measuring different metrics within a hospital.
 Patient days represent the total number of days all patients have spent in the hospital within a specific timeframe, while length of stay focuses on the duration of stay for an individual patient from admission to discharge.